pockerman/qubit-notes/software_engineering/2024-05-04-websocker-with-fastapi.md

 # WebSocket with FastAPi

+## Overview

+In this note I discuss how to create a websocket with FastAPI.

+**keywords:** FastAPI, Python, web-development, websocket

+## WebSocket with FastAPi

-FastAPI is a powerful Python framework for web development and in particular REST APIs.
+<a href="https://fastapi.tiangolo.com/2">FastAPI</a>  is a powerful Python framework for web development and in particular REST APIs.
 Most REST APIs use the HTTP/HTTPs protocol in order to communicate with the client.
 When using HTTP the client has to initiate the communcation with the server.
 However, this may not always be desirable.
 For example consider a chat application.